Francesco Giubilei: Career

 At the age of 16 in September 2008, Giubilei founded his first publishing house, Historica Edizioni.
 In 2013, he founded a second publishing house, Giubilei Regnani Editore, with businessman Giorgio Regnani.
 He has worked as a contributor for several media outlets, including Il Giornale, Il Messaggero, Linkiesta, La Voce di Romagna, and The American Conservative.
 He has also founded his own magazines and online newspapers, such as Scrivendo volo, Cultora, Atlantico Quotidiano, and Nazione Futura; the last one is also the name of a political movement (Future Nation) he founded in 2017.

 From 2013 to 2016, Giubilei and Historica Edizioni were the founder and leading organizer of the Fiera del libro della Romagna, a Cesena-based independent book festival.
-In 2015, he started teaching at Corso di Editoria in Rome e Herzog Agenzia Letteraria in Milan.
+In 2015, he started teaching at Corso di Editoria in Rome and Herzog Agenzia Letteraria in Milan.
 In 2017, Giubilei became adjunct professor at the Università degli Studi Giustino Fortunato in Benevento.
 In January 2018, he also became the president of the Tatarella Foundation, which was founded in memory to Italian politician Giuseppe Tatarella.
 He was a member of Italy's scientific committee on the Conference on the Future of Europe.

 In 2019, Giubilei was listed by Forbes among the top 100 most influential under-30 people in Italy.
 In 2020, he was listed among the five best young journalists in Italy.
 His books have been translated into English, Spanish, Serbian, and Hungarian.
 In December 2022, Giubilei was made a special advisor for the Italian Minister of Culture Gennaro Sangiuliano, a position he held until his resignation in June 2023.